East Lansing Police Department

-The East Lansing Police Department (ELPD) consists of 57 sworn officers and 37 civilian employees.
-It is committed to the prevention of crime and the protection of life and property, preservation of peace, order and safety, enforcement of laws and ordinances and safeguarding constitutional guarantees.
+The East Lansing Police Department (ELPD) consists of 42 sworn officers and 29 non-sworn personnel.
+The department is committed to the prevention of crime and the protection of life and property, preservation of peace, order and safety, enforcement of laws and ordinances and safeguarding constitutional guarantees.

-The ELPD engages in a number of community outreach activities, including an active Neighborhood Watch program, National Night Out, Shop with a Cop, Taste of East Lansing, Ingham County TRIAD Senior Prom, Haven House Christmas, the Police Athletic League (PAL) and more.
+The ELPD engages in a number of community outreach activities, including an active Community Engagement/Sector Officer program, National Night Out, Shop with a Cop, the Police Athletic League (PAL) and more.

 Registration and Documentation Services

 Police Records offers a number of registration and documentation services, including police incident reports, accident reports, gun permits, record checks, security clearance letters, notary public service, in-car video, all other video and audio, sex offender registry and background checks.
 The Police Desk, located next to Police Records, offers PBT and fingerprinting.
 Learn more.

 ELPD Lt.
 Adam Park and Lt.
 Kristine Khoury serve as the supervisors of the Criminal Investigation and Community Engagement Team (CICET).
 The Community Engagement arm of this team includes non-sworn Police Social Workers and Neighborhood Resource Specialists who are working to connect those in need with social services and resolve quality of life issues within the community.
 Lt.
 Adam Park can be reached at (517) 319-6834 (Criminal Investigation) and Lt.
 Khoury can be reached at (517) 319-6831 (Community Engagement).

 The East Lansing Police Department (ELPD) will host a Thanksgiving Food Drive on Sunday, Nov.
 27 from noon to 6 p.m. at Patriarche Park in East Lansing.
 Read on...